akmadhwa/student-semester-result-management-system-api/README.md

 #### User

+-   POST `/login` - log in route to get the token for you to access the protected route.
 -   GET `/api/v1/user` - get user details for current logged in user
 -   GET `/api/v1/user/semester-result/:semester` - get user semester result